 G H Ransom Reserve

-G. H. Ransom Reserve is a popular local reserve that supports a variety of passive recreation activities.
-The reserve is located near the intersection of Grieve Parade and Queen Street (opposite the Esplanade), along the western end of the Altona foreshore.
+G. H. Ransom Reserve is a popular local reserve that supports a variety of relaxing recreational activities.
+The reserve is located near the intersection of Grieve Parade and Queen Street, with its southside boundary being on the Esplanade, along the western end of the Altona foreshore.